 AE Space Faculty: The Sky Is Not the Limit

 Candidates whose research interests are aligned may consider joining the existing Space Systems Design Laboratory within the School of Aerospace Engineering.
-Multidisciplinary collaboration with related research groups and colleges at Georgia Tech is also highly encouraged.
+Multidisciplinary collaboration with other related research groups (such as the Center for Space Technology And Research) and colleges at Georgia Tech is also encouraged.